THmanley/leagueConstitution/README.md

 - Per transaction fee is $0
 - FAAB dollars are not tradeable
 - There is a two Day waiting period for waivers to clear
-- Free agency locks a week after the championship ends.
+- Free agency locks a week after the regular championship ends (NFL Week 16).

 ### Trades ###